tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Selecting a padding policy that suggests when and how much to pad is a complex topic, and is beyond the scope of this specification.
-If the application layer protocol atop TLS has its own padding padding, it may be preferable to pad application_data TLS records within the application layer.
+If the application layer protocol atop TLS has its own padding, it may be preferable to pad application_data TLS records within the application layer.
 Padding for encrypted handshake and alert TLS records must still be handled at the TLS layer, though.
 Later documents may define